-- A walk-in that will keep your product at the desired temperature whether cooled or frozen.
+- A walk-in that will keep your product at the desired temperature, whether cooled or frozen.

 - A walk-in that is easy to use.
-The door should be easy to operate and the temperature and light switch easy to use.
+The door should be easy to operate, and the temperature and light switch easy to use.

-- A walk-in that uses as little energy as possible to get the job done and still keep your product at the desired temperature.
+- A walk-in that uses as little energy as possible to get the job done and keep your product at the desired temperature.

-- Once the above are met you want to spend as little as possible to buy, install and operate your walk-in.
+- Once the above are met, you want to spend as little as possible to buy, install and operate your walk-in.

-Make your decision based off your needs and not what someone is trying to sell you.
-All customers’ needs are not the same, one product does not fit all.
+What you want is value in your walk-in purchase.
+Make your decision based on your needs and not what someone is trying to sell you.
+All customers’ needs are not the same; one product does not fit all.

-Walk-ins come with several different types of skins depending on what the customer desires.
-Each of these skins provides different benefits to the customer.
+Walk-ins come with several different types of skins, depending on what the customer desires.
+Each of these skins provides different benefits.